YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_4_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 - **unit**: Runs Unit Tests from the application
 - **gemnasium-python-dependency_scanning**: Overwrites the pre_script of dependency scanning to install required system dependencies
 - **container_scanning**: Overwrites the image being scanned depending on the branch
-- **license_scanning**: Overwrites the pre_script of license scanning to install required system dependencies
 - **secret_detection**: Overwrites the variable to allow historic secret detection
 - **coverage-guided-fuzzing**: Runs fuzzing on a provided instrumented file
 - **deploy**: Installs ingress, mariadb, and notes application to Kubernetes cluster.